 Getting charged with a drunk-driving offense in Wisconsin can be an intimidating, stressful experience.
 The potential consequences if you’re convicted are substantial.
 You could face fines, jail time and license suspension — at a minimum.
 You could also put your future employment and housing opportunities at risk.

-If you have been charged with OWI, it’s important to have a skilled criminal defense attorney on your side as soon as possible.
-Schiro Criminal Defense is ready to provide the legal counsel and aggressive advocacy you’ll need every step of the way.
+If you have been charged with OWI, it’s important to have a skilled criminal defense lawyer on your side as soon as possible.
+Our Milwaukee OWI attorney at Schiro Criminal Defense is ready to provide the legal counsel and aggressive advocacy you’ll need every step of the way.

 In Wisconsin, a driver is considered under the influence of an intoxicant when they have a blood alcohol concentration (BAC) of .08% or higher.
 However, if you have a BAC that is lower than this threshold, a police officer can still charge you with OWI if he or she believes your driving has been impacted by the consumption of drugs or alcohol.